 - Competing dancers should be ready at least 30 minutes prior to their scheduled competition time.
 If the competition is running ahead of schedule, they will be expected to perform.

-- Competing dancers must perform in the scheduled sequence unless special permission is granted by the Shine staff.
+- Competing dancers must perform in the scheduled sequence unless special permission is granted by the Shine Team.
 Intentional manipulation of the performance schedule will result in disqualification or performances being "adjudicated only"

 - Competing dancers and their teachers are expected to demonstrate good sportsmanship and general support of all participants.
 We are here to have a fun week together.